 It's a good start, but there's still work to be done!
 We'd like to stop our ghost getting lost in the void when he leaves an area.
-We'd also like the area's graphic visual to have an impact : for example, for the area to change when the ghost transits an area whose visual is that of a door/passageway, or for us to be able to prevent the ghost from walking on a visual of a body of water.
-Now it's up to you to learn how to do this in a new exercise.
+We'd also like the area's graphic visual to have an impact : for example, for the area to change when the ghost transits a region whose visual is that of a door/passageway, or for preventing the ghost from walking on walls or on water bodies.
+You will now learn how to do this in a new exercise.